Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Time domain EM response of a conductive, permeable casing

 It was noted in \cite{cuevas_effect_2018} that permeability may enhance the inductive component of the EM response, and in \cite{heagy_electrical_2022}, we showed that increased permeability can improve our ability to detecting targets with electric field data collected on the surface.
-If we are interested in imaging a target, for example CO$_2$ injected into a reservoir or a leak into a near-surface aquifer, then the enhanced excitation due to the permeability of the well may be advantageous.
-In the resistive limit, neglecting currents that depend upon the time-rate-of-change of the fields, the strength of the anomalous currents depend upon the magnitude of the primary electric field \citep{west_physics_1991}.
+To illustrate how detectibility might be enhanced we appeal to some basic principles.
+In the resistive limit, the strength of the anomalous currents depend upon the magnitude of the primary electric field \citep{west_physics_1991}.
 Thus, to first-order, if the magnitude of the primary electric field is doubled, the excitation of the target doubles.
-To quantify excitation in example shown here, we consider a test volume in the formation and compute the average electric field in that volume.
+To quantify excitation in our example, we consider a test volume in the formation, compute the average electric field in this volume and integrate it as a function of time.
 The volume we choose extends radially from r=50m to r=100m and 50m vertically.
 We consider 3 different azimuths, inline with the transmitter wire ($\theta = 0^\circ$), orthogonal to the wire ($\theta = 90^\circ$), and opposite the wire ($\theta = 180^\circ$).
-Figure \ref{fig:excitation-time} shows the average electric field in this volume at (a) 100m depth, and (e) 400m depth, for the non-permeable well ($\mu=\mu_0$).
-For a shallow target, the excitation is greatest underneath the transmitter wire ($\theta=0^\circ$), whereas for a deeper target, either side ($\theta=0^\circ$ or $\theta=180^\circ$) provides comparable excitations.
-In (b-d) and (f-h), we show the ratio of the average electric field for different casing permeabilities with the scenario where $\mu=\mu_0$.
-As expected, at early times, the ratio is 1 as permeability has minimal impact.
-At later times, permeability provides additional excitation.
-For a shallow target, a casing with a permeability of 150$\mu_0$ results in an electric field that is a factor of 5-15 times larger than a non-permeable well after 10ms.
-For a deeper target, the effect is smaller but not inconsequential; the magnitude of the electric field ranges from a factor of 2.5 to 5 times larger after 10ms for casing with a permeability of 150$\mu_0$.
-Since the additional currents due to the permeability of the well, seen in Figure \ref{fig:tdem-cross-section-currents}(d) are cylindrically symmetric, the dependence of the additional excitation on azimuth is a result of the survey geometry.
-Note that as a function of time, the amplitude of the fields is decreasing for all scenarios.
-So the ratios should not be interpreted as the difference in the maximum excitation, but rather as the ratio of the amplitude of the electric field through time, which is a proxy for the excitation as a function of time.
+Figure \ref{fig:excitation-time-integrated} shows the time-integrated electric field in this volume at (a) 100m depth, and (e) 400m depth, for the non-permeable well ($\mu=\mu_0$).